-\$2,450.00 - due 6 months after start date (total paid year to date \$8,350.00)
+\$3,000.00 - due before the start of 2nd Quarter (total paid year to date \$8,000.00)

-\$2,450.00- due 9 months after start date (total paid year to date \$10,800.00)
+\$3,000.00 - due before the start of 3rd Quarter (total paid year to date \$11,000.00)

-\$2,450.00- due last week of program (total paid year to date \$13,250.00)
+\$3,000.00 - due before the start of 4th Quarter (total paid year to date \$14,000.00)

-One Year General Sonography Program CAAHEP ACCREDITED 12 Months.
-1982 total contact hours
+One Year General Sonography Program CAAHEP ACCREDITED 12 Months, 1982 total contact hours

-The Institute of Ultrasound Diagnostic's One Year General Sonography Program is an ACCELERATED one year general diagnostic medical sonography program that includes abdomen and OB/GYN applications as well as the Sonography Physics and Instrumentation.
+The Institute of Ultrasound Diagnostic's One Year General Sonography Program is an ADVANCED, ACCELERATED one year general diagnostic medical sonography program that includes abdomen and OB/GYN applications as well as the Sonography Physics and Instrumentation.
 It is unlike most sonography programs offered in a college of university setting.
 Our program is one of the few sonography programs that offers a distance education option.
 It is an accelerated, fulltime, day program which requires self-motivation and good time management skills.
 For those requiring additional time considerations in order to process information or desire a slower paced environment, this program may not be for you.
-Our program covers, in 12 months, what most schools cover in 18-24 months.
-We can do this because you must complete prerequisite classes prior to admission.
+Our program covers, in 12 months (prerequisite classes not included), what most schools cover in 18-24 months.
 Once you begin the sonography program, you can expect fast paced information delivery and clinical instruction.